MarcusDavidG/1inch-Review-Documentation/README.md

    - **Scalability**:
      - Assess how well the platform handles increasing trading volume, especially on **Layer 2 solutions**.

-       This project is aimed at ensuring that **1inch remains secure, efficient, and well-documented**, which is crucial for both users and developers looking to leverage the platform's features in their DeFi projects.

      ---
+      This project is aimed at ensuring **1inch remains secure, efficient, and well-documented**, which is crucial for both users and developers looking          to leverage the platform's features in their DeFi projects.